When it comes to cameras for construction projects, there's a lot of information to wade through and important decisions to make.

 Traditional security camera solutions:

-Some construction cameras, such as iBEAM's OnSite Fixed 4K and OnSite PTZ 4K cameras, have the option to record video 24/7.
+Some construction cameras, such as iBEAM's iBEAM Fixed 4K and iBEAM PTZ 4K cameras, have the option to record video 24/7.
 Some security cameras can let you view live video.
 But the truth is that there’s no singular solution that does EVERYTHING perfectly.

 Instead, it's important to define and prioritize what you and your company need to accomplish in order to select the type of camera system that will meet your specific needs.
 This way you’ll be setting yourself up for success from the start of a project.